pdimens/harpy/Getting_Started/Guides/wgs_data.md

 ---

 # :icon-feed-rocket: Harpy for (non linked-read) WGS data
 As of Harpy v3, the program will auto-detect that your input FASTQ or BAM files are not linked-read data.
 This can also be forced with `--unlinked` / `-U`.
+You can safely ignore the linked-read information in some of the reports Harpy produces.

 ||| Harpy v2
-- When available, use `--lr-type none` to ignore linked-read specific things
+- version `2.0`-`2.6`: use `--ignore-bx`
-- This option was named `--ignore-bx` in versions <2.7
+- version `2.7+` use `--lr-type none`

 As of version `2.0`, Harpy can be used to process regular whole genome sequencing (WGS) data.
 Specifically, you can quality checks and trim samples,